Mehul Motani received

 all in Electrical and Computer Engineering.

 Dr. Motani is currently an Associate Professor in the Electrical and Computer Engineering Department at the National University of Singapore (NUS) and a Visiting Research Collaborator at Princeton University.
 Previously, he was a Visiting Fellow at Princeton University.
 He was also a Research Scientist at the Institute for Infocomm Research in Singapore, for three years, and a Systems Engineer at Lockheed Martin in Syracuse, NY for over four years.
-His research interests are broadly in the area of wireless networks.
-Recently he has been working on research problems which sit at the boundary of information theory, networking, and communications, with applications to mobile computing, underwater communications, sustainable development and societal networks.
+His research interests include information theory, machine learning, wireless and sensor networks, and energy harvesting communications.

 IEEE Membership Information